hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### eth_getWork

-Returns the hash of the current block, the seed hash, and the target boundary condition to be met.
+Returns the hash of the current block, the seed hash, and the required target boundary condition.

 **Parameters**